folio-org/folio-org.github.io/guides/install-frontend-module.md

 That shows that it requires various interfaces, including `users 15.0`

-Now ensure that each interface is available, e.g.:
+Now ensure that each needed interface version is available.
+One method is to visit the [https://folio-snapshot.dev.folio.org/settings/about](https://folio-snapshot.dev.folio.org/settings/about) page.

+Another way is to conduct a curl query for each of the required interfaces.
+(Example 'curl' of course needs token and tenant headers.)

 ```
 curl -s -S -w'\n' \